sigcommtrivia/sigcommtrivia.github.io/README.md

 ### When and where

-* Trivia Date: Wednesday, August 26, 2021
+* Trivia Date: Thursday, August 26, 2021
 * Trivia Time: 12:28PM - 12:45PM ET (9:28AM - 9:45AM PT)
 * Trivia Location: Sigcomm Gather.town Auditorium
 * Trivia platform: Join [Kahoot.it](https://kahoot.it) (Pin will be announced during the event)